betheden/hebrew-grammar/content/noun.rst

 Summary
 -------

-A noun is a person, a thing, a place, or an idea.
+A noun is a word that refers to a person, a thing, a place, or an idea.

 Article
 -------

+In Biblical Hebrew, all nouns contain number, gender, state, and :ref:`definiteness`.
-Every noun also has a number, which can be :ref:`number_plural`, or
+By number, a noun can be
+:ref:`number_singular`,
+:ref:`number_plural`,
+or
 :ref:`number_dual`.
-A noun also has a state, which can be :ref:`state_construct` or
+By gender, a noun can be either can be
-:ref:`state_absolute`.
-All nouns are either indefinite or definite (i.e.
-:ref:`state_determined`).
-Nouns are listed in a dictionary by their singular absolute form.
-Nouns can also have a variety of prefixes or
-:ref:`suffix`\es
-that give extra information.

-The form of the noun usually indicates its gender, which can be
 :ref:`gender_masculine`
 or
 :ref:`gender_feminine`.
+By state, a noun can be in the
+:ref:`state_construct`
+or in the
+:ref:`state_absolute`.
+Nouns are listed in a dictionary by their singular absolute form.
+Also, a variety of prefixes and/or :ref:`suffix`\es can be attached to nouns that give extra information.

-However, sometimes the gender of a noun does not match its form.
+.. note:: Sometimes the actual classification of a noun does not match its form.
+For example, a noun can appear dual when it is actually plural; a noun can appear masculine when it is actually feminine; and so on.

 In Biblical Hebrew, it is very common for words to change their function within a sentence.
 For example, sometimes an adjective
 :ref:`adjective-substantive`.
 Sometimes a